cdapio/cdap/docs/developer-guide/source/programming.rst

 index itself.

 You can implement your own data patterns as custom DataSets on top of Tables.
-Because a number of useful datasets, including key/value tables, indexed tables and time series are already included with the Reactor, we call them system datasets.

 A number of useful DataSets—we refer to them as system DataSets—are included with Reactor, including key/value tables, indexed tables and time series.